 Traffic is banned from the centre, affording the chance to gaze undisturbed at the faded pastel facades, collonaded balconies, cafés, markets, tailors and boutiques that cluster the Old Town.
 All is peace, but for the ringing of temple bells and the clatter of visitors’ feet.
-It’s hardly a hidden escape, but it’s no wonder Hoi An scooped ‘Best City’ at this year’s Wanderlust Readers’ Travel Awards.
+It’s hardly a hidden escape, but it’s no wonder it's adored by so many.

 Getting there: Flights connect Hanoi and Ho Chi Minh City to Danang (both one and a half hours).
 From there, Hoi An is a 45-minute taxi ride away.

 Also try: Lake Inle, Myanmar (Burma) – another reputation built on a watery past.
 The leg-rowing Intha fishermen of freshwater Lake Inle are an iconic image of Burma, and its waters make for a heavenly punt, negotiating floating gardens and markets on stilts.